-- Significant bleeding or damage to the blood vessel in the leg where the catheter enters the skin (1-3%) - ▼ Blood clots causing heart attack or stroke (<1%) - ▼ Puncture through the heart wall resulting in fluid leaking out and building up around the heart (1-2%) - Damage to the heart's electrical system which could result in needing a permanent pacemaker implant (<1%)
+- Significant bleeding or damage to the blood vessel in the leg where the catheter enters the skin (1-3%) - Blood clots causing heart attack or stroke (1-3%) - Puncture through the heart wall resulting in fluid leaking out and building up around the heart (1-2%) - Damage to the heart's electrical system which could result in needing a permanent pacemaker implant (<1%)

-The successful treatment of SVT with an ablation procedure depends on the type of SVT you have and the health of your heart.
+The successful treatment of VT with an ablation procedure depends on the type of VT you have and the health of your heart.

-- If you have a normal or healthy heart and the most common type of SVT, there is a 90-95% chance the SVT can be eliminated with one ablation. - ▼ If you have a complicated type of SVT and/or a sicker heart, there is a 60-70 % chance the SVT can be eliminated.
+- If you have a normal or healthy heart, there is an 80-85% chance the VT can be eliminated with one VT ablation. - If you have a complicated type of VT and/or a sicker heart, there is a 40-70 % chance the VT can be eliminated. - Sometimes, VT starts deep in the heart muscle.
+This may mean your cardiologist may not be able to eliminate it with an ablation.

-Your doctor would only recommend you have a SVT ablation if they feel the benefits to your health outweigh these small risks.
+Your doctor would only recommend you have a VT ablation if they feel the benefits to your health outweigh these small risks.